otlw/assess/README.md

 Lastly, run
 >'truffle migrate --network rinkeby'

+#### 4) Troubleshooting

+- If you encounter an error-message saying 'Unknown number of arguments to solidity-function' it sometimes helps to recompile everything:
+  > rm -rf ./build

-_(NOTE: If you get any issues feel free to open an issue or add to an existing one (e.g. [this]() one on 'Unhandled Promise Rejections'))._
+- If you get any other issues feel free to open an issue or add to an existing one (e.g. [this]() one on 'Unhandled Promise Rejections'))._

 Contributing